How many boarders are there at Sandroyd?

 Are all the boarders in the main house?

 Yes.
 Our boarding is split into four different Houses in the main house.
 Each House has a dedicated set of boarding Houseparents who look after the day-to-day pastoral care of the children.
 As the boarders move into year 8, they move into smaller dormitories to help get them fully prepared for boarding at Senior School.

 Weekends are full and exciting at Sandroyd.
 We make the very most of our stunning grounds and facilities.
 Each weekend our staff put on a busy programme of events and activities both in the evenings and throughout the day.
 These range from bike and pony rides through the woods, to treasure hunts, boat building, cookery, creative clubs and numerous swims and sports.
 On top of this, we offer occasional Sunday trips to go coasteering, to the Winchester Christmas markets, or to a sporting spectacular.

-A typical Sunday will start with a slightly later breakfast of selection of cereals, croissants and bacon.
+A typical Sunday will start with a slightly later breakfast of a selection of cereals, croissants and bacon.
 The day is then split into four sessions, with a variety of different activities on offer for all age groups and interests during each session.
 This is intersected with one of our chef’s (Robert) legendary roast lunches in the Dining Room.
 All parents are invited to join us for lunch on any day, Sundays included.

 Our boarders don’t have tablets or mobile phones at the weekends, so they are not glued to technology.
 They are being children – playing, being creative and exploring with their friends.